itom-project/plugins/dispWindow/docs/dispWindow.rst

 Save current view to image file
 ================================

-Use the exec function **grabFramebuffer** to save the currently displayed view in the same size to an image file (the file type is determined by the file's ending (file type must be supported by Qt's QImage)::
+Use the exec function **grabFramebuffer** to save the currently displaid view in the same size to an image file (the file type is determined by the file's ending (file type must be supported by Qt's QImage)::

     projector.exec("grabFramebuffer", "D:/test.pgm") #or